uwdub/web-dub/_seminars/_template.md

 ################################################################################
 # One or more speakers.
 Each speaker has name and affiliation.
 #
+# If a speaker does not have an affiliation, the affiliation field can be removed.
+# In this case, the speaker needs a field 'affiliation_none: true'.
+#
 # speakers:
 #   - name:
 #     - Surname